XerxesDGreat/i-josh.com/content/playhouse-part-2.md

 Date: 03/24/2015 09:00
 Category: Projects
 Tags: woodworking
+FBDescription: After a long time, I made more progress on Cora's playhouse.
+This time, I got the frames for three of the
+               walls up

 After some time, I finally have started making forward progress on Cora's playhouse again.
 And I've made quite a bit of progress since I introduced the [Fencerator 9000™][fencerator].
 Just have a look-see: